yiisoft/yii2/docs/guide/console-fixture.md

 Fixtures format
 ---------------

-Fixtures are just plain php files returning array, as follows:
+Fixtures are just plain php files returning array.
+These files are usually stored under `@tests/unit/fixtures` path, but it can be [configured](#configure-command-globally) in other way.
+Example of fixture file:

 ```
 #users.php file under fixtures path